-Taking account of the available evidence, I consider that Caledonian did provide advice to Mrs H as to the benefits of transferring her pension, selecting the SIPP to do so, and the investment in the FPI bond to follow.
+Taking account of the available evidence, I consider that Caledonian did provide advice to Mrs H as to the benefits of transferring her pension, selecting the SIPP to do so and the investment in the FPI bond to follow.

-Caledonian's representatives promised a greater return on Mrs H's pension than she would obtain if she were to remain with the armed forces scheme.
-I consider Mrs H's testimony via her representatives to be credible.
-There would have been no other reason for Mrs H to consider a transfer to the Carey SIPP, the FPI investment or anything else connected with this transaction had she not received advice from Caledonian on this.
+Caledonian's representatives promised a greater return on Mrs H's pension than she would obtain if she were to stick with the armed forces scheme.
+I consider Mrs H's testimony to be credible.
+There would have been no other reason for Mrs H to consider a transfer to the Carey SIPP, the FPI investment or anything else connected with this transaction had she not received advice from Caledonian to do so.

 I consider it to be highly unlikely that Mrs H came to her own conclusion to make this transfer and the subsequent investment.
-Mrs H wasn't financially knowledgeable and entering into an 'execution only' relationship with Options would only have happened if she'd been advised to do so.
+Mrs H wasn't financially knowledgeable.
+And enterring into an execution only relationship with Options would only have happened if she'd been advised to do so.

 Options argue that it treated Caledonian as a business which was not giving advice.
-It has submitted that, as far as it was aware, it was receiving introductions from Caledonian on an 'execution only' (non-advised) basis.
+It has submitted that, as far as it was aware, it was receiving introductions from Caledonian on an execution only (non-advised) basis.

-Options' terms of business document with Caledonian was signed in September 2012; however, Options says this was provided to Caledonian in March 2012.
+Options' terms of business with Caledonian was signed in September 2012; however, Options says this was provided to Caledonian in March 2012.
 I note the terms made it clear that no advice would be given by Caledonian: